Boundless Theatre

 Pav as a Cypriot South Londoner cares a lot about community.
 He is motivated by bringing transparency and connectedness in his work and professional life.
 He believes in the power of third space, listening and grass roots organising as the basis for meaningful community arts practice.

-Alongside Boundless she is Director of Teastain Theatre and Communications Officer for Stockroom Productions.
-Recent shows include: Tap Root (Director, The Glitch); Thirst (Director, Vault Festival) and Untitled Sparkly Vampire Play (Producer, Omnibus Theatre).
+Alongside Boundless she is Director of Teastain Theatre, developing socially driven and experimental new writing.
+Recent shows include: TAP ROOT (Director, The Glitch, Feb 2025), Thirst (Director, Vault Festival, 2023) and Untitled Sparkly Vampire Play (Producer, Omnibus Theatre, 2022).

 Daze Aghaji is an inspiring Youth Climate Justice Activist based in London.
 With a focus on Regenerative Cultures, Radical Social Justice, Youth Politics, and Artistic innovation, she is a powerful voice for radical systemic change.
 Her tireless advocacy has earned recognition from leading charities, institutions, governments, and grassroots change-makers globally.
 The Guardian fittingly describes her as “a ball of energy, conviction, and warmth.”